mpascucci/AST-image-processing/docs/index.md

 **Do not run `pip install` manually!**

-Open a terminal, go into the source code root `AST-image-processing`.
+Open a terminal, go into the source code root `AST-image-processing`, then run the following commands:
 ```sh
 cd Python-module
 ./clean.sh